 Registration begins in February of each year.
-After 1 week is given for current students to register, we will accept registrations from outside our school.
+After in-house registration is complete, we will accept registrations from outside our school.

-At registration, a fee of $80.00 is due, which is not refundable.
-One month’s tuition will be due in May, applied to the last month of the school year.
-Additionally, an activity and supply fee will be due in September.
+At registration, a fee of $100.00 is due, which is not refundable.
+One month’s tuition, due in May, will be used as a security deposit and applied to the last month of the school year.
+Additionally, an activity/supply fee is due in September.

 Scholarships are available, based on family size, income, and special circumstances.
 Applications are available in the Preschool office and will be reviewed by the Director and two members appointed by the Preschool Board.